- Supplements Facts

 That’s what makes AlgaeCal® different.
-Not only is it from a marine plant and USDA certified organic, AlgaeCal® has been shown in clinical studies (when combined with vitamin D3) to actually increase bone density, and not just slow down the rate of bone loss.
+Not only is it from a marine plant and USDA certified organic, AlgaeCal® (when combined with vitamin D3)helps to actually increase bone density, and not just slow down the rate of bone loss.

 As the name suggests, AlgaeCal® is harvested from the algas calcareas plant, which naturally grows in shallow ocean waters off the coast of South America.
 It’s made from a living plant - not an inorganic dense rock, which is the source of the calcium in most supplements.

 One reason why AlgaeCal® works so well is because the plant sourced nutrients are in a “whole food state.”
-As a result, the calcium gets readily absorbed by your stomach.
+As a result, the calcium gets more readily absorbed by your gut.

 This is especially important as you get older because your stomach produces less acid, and foods can become harder to digest - meaning fewer nutrients get absorbed by your body.